tjcarney89/swift-LocationTrivia-DataStoreRelationships-lab-ios-0217/README.md

 ## Instructions

 1. The previously-used `Location` and `Trivium` data models have been provided for you.
-Set up the `LocationsDataStore` class to be a singleton class.
+Set up the `LocationsDataStore` class to be a singleton class using the code provided above.
 It should have one property, an `Array` called `Locations`.
 From the `sharedInstance` initializer, populate the `Locations` array with the starting data by using the `generateStartingLocationsData` method provided at the end of this readme.

 2. Create a storyboard named `Main.storyboard`.
 Add a table view controller embedded in a navigation controller which is the initial view controller.
 This first table view controller should be connected to a class called `LocationsTableViewController`.
   * In `viewDidLoad`, set the `tableView` property's accessibility label & identifier to `"Locations Table"` (this cannot be done in Interface Builder).